p2rkw/xf86-input-mtrack/README.md

 The minimum size of what's considered a palm.
 Palms are expected to be very large on the trackpad.
 This is represented as a percentage of the maximum touch value and is dependent on the trackpad hardware.
 Integer value.
 Defaults to 40.

+<a name="ThumbRatio"></a>
+**ThumbRatio** -
+The width/length ratio of what's considered a thumb.
+It is expected that a thumb is longer than it is wide.
+This tells the driver how much longer.
+Percentage represented by an integer.
+Defaults to 70.

 <a name="EdgeSize"></a>
 **EdgeSize** -